tofishes/maty/test/features.md

 * forward outer page
 * forward to self
 * forward in interceptor
-* router.forward is string
-* router.forward is function

 * router 405 not matched method
 * router.api can be function